msyvr/notes--devops--resilient-systems--2019/README.md

 ### <a href="https://rakyll.org/" target="_blank">JBD from Google aka @rakyll - Go, the unwritten parts</a>

+### <a href="https://medium.com/@rakyll/googles-approach-to-observability-frameworks-c89fc1f0e058" target="_blank">JBD from Google: Google's approach to observability</a?

 ### Algorithmia presentiation to FirstMark
 Practical motivation for - and high level description of - serverless + microservices for AI (training, inference) infrastructure:
 <a href="http://firstmarkcap.com/insights/building-operating-system-ai/" target="_blank">Algorithmia's operating system for AI</a>